pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 <details>
 <summary>Results for ASP.NET Core, Roslyn, Django and Linux</summary>
-{% image "../img/2024-03-29-navigating-technical-debt/commit-counter-results/other-projects-commit-per-file.png" "Results for ASP.NET Core, Roslyn, Django and Linux showing the same distribution as before" %}
+{% image "../img/2024-03-29-navigating-technical-debt/commit-counter-results/other-projects-commit-per-file.png" "Results for ASP.NET Core, Roslyn, Django and Linux showing very similar distributions" ""%}
 </details>

 What an interesting result.
+If you are familiar with the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) – these distributions certainly seems to resemble it.
 It seems regardless of language, author and purpose – the same pattern emerges.
-But of course the big question is: why?
-Something about this causes us to focus intensely on a small part of the codebase.

 I've heard a story where Michael Feathers once asked in a seminar: *"Is it easier for people to add code to existing place than to create a new method/class/etc?
-Why?"*
+Why?"*[^easier-to-add]
+What do you think?

 People do things because they are incentivized to do them.
-Adding to existing places is easier because we don't have to think about the context of the code, and it's just faster to do.
+Adding to existing places is easier because we don't have to think about context, so it's faster to do.
-The social system incentivizes us to do things fast at the cost of other things.
+The social system incentivizes us to do things fast, but it comes at the cost of other things.
 There is a constant pressure to deliver features, and so the path of least resistance is very tempting.

-But its worth mentioning: software is a complicated "living" thing and so any analysis like this needs to be tempered with nuance.
+It's worth mentioning though that software is a complicated – almost "living" – thing.
+Any analysis like this needs to be tempered with nuance.
-Just because a file is changed frequently doesn't mean we should refactor it ASAP.
+Just because a file is really large or changed frequently doesn't mean we should refactor it ASAP.

-From my analysis of some of these projects the highest commited files are often code files, but they are also tests or files written in a different language/format (json, yml, etc.).
+From my analysis of these projects, the highest commited files are often code files, but they are also tests or files written in a different language/format (json, yml, etc.).
-For example in `ASP.NET Core` the highest committed file is `FormWithParentBindingContextTest.cs`.
+For example in `ASP.NET Core` the highest committed `.cs` seems to be `FormWithParentBindingContextTest.cs`.
-Do these files need to be fixed right away?
-Maybe there are underlying design issues that are the real things we need to address.
+Does this need to be "fixed" right away?
+What would a fix even look like?
+Maybe there are underlying design issues that are the real things to address?

-So there are two questions we can ask:
-1. What parts of these files are being changed?
-   * Are all methods changed equally often?
-   * In test files are there specific tests that are modified more often?
-2. What is the temporal coupling between these files? (outside the scope of this post but an interesting question to ask!)[^5]

-### Hotspot Methods
+### Method Hotspots
-{% image "../img/2024-03-29-navigating-technical-debt/ash-hayes-MV5ro8zkXys-unsplash.jpg" "" "post-wide-image" "Insect wings through a microscope lens – Photo by [ Ash Hayes](https://unsplash.com/@ashley_hayes)" %}
+{% image "../img/2024-03-29-navigating-technical-debt/ash-hayes-MV5ro8zkXys-unsplash.jpg" "" "" "Insect wings through a microscope lens – Photo by [Ash Hayes](https://unsplash.com/@ashley_hayes)" %}

-The next metric on our list are method hotspots: if there are methods that change frequently we should focus our efforts on them.
-It's costly to run this analysis on the whole codebase but once we have a few files to focus on (from the previous analysis), we can try and find the hotspots in them.

 From the previous example we saw that `TwitchConnection.cs` was by far the most commited to file in `TwitchEverywhere`.
 We can use the following algorithm to find its hotspot methods: